THANE MUNICIPAL CORPORATION'S

 Here we would be discussing the study techniques for each of the three levels separately.
 However, one must keep in mind that the suggestions given here are based on the personal experience of the successful candidates of C D Deshmukh Institute.
 The suggestions mentioned below must be altered to devise a customized study method to suit the needs of each individual and that of the exam.

-The Civil Services Prelim, commonly known as Prelim, is the first of the three stages of the Civil Services Examination.
-Unless one passes the Prelim, one can not appear for the Main Exam and subsequently for the Interview.
+The Civil Services Prelims is the first of the three stages of the Civil Services Examination.
+Unless one passes the Prelims, one can not appear for the Main Exam and subsequently for the Interview.

-The Prelim is only a qualifying exam.
-The Prelim score is not added to the scores while deciding the final merit list.
-However, the studies for Prelim are the foundations of the preparation for the Main Exam and the Interview.
-Also, of the lakhs of students appearing for the Prelim in the country, only 10-15% candidates qualify for the Main Exam.
-Hence the Prelim is of utmost importance.
+The Prelims is only a qualifying exam.
+The Prelims score is not added to the scores while deciding the final merit list.
+However, the studies for Prelims are the foundations of the preparation for the Main Exam and the Interview.
+Also, amongst the lakhs of Aspirants appearing for the Prelims in the country, only 10-15% candidates qualify for the Main Exam.
+Hence the Prelims is of utmost importance.

 1) General Studies - 200 marks – 2 Hours